Summary for Decision-Makers

 This proactive approach reduces launch risks and increases confidence in go-live readiness.

-Step 5: Development
+Step 5: Deployment

-We handle deployment to your chosen environment - cloud, on-premise, or hybrid - with zero disruption to operations.
+We handle deployment to your chosen environment - cloud, on-premise, or hybrid - with minimal disruption to operations.
 Our team ensures all configurations are in place, documentation is complete, and your internal teams are fully briefed to manage the system post-launch.

 Step 6: Maintenance